Common problems

 Where our duties are put in front of our personal needs for long periods of time, we are candidates for fatigue.
 Long term fatigue can end in burnout.
 The original definition of burnout comes from Herbert Freudenberger (1980) who named an associated cluster of symptoms, including emotional exhaustion, pessimism, low energy, negative attitudes, constant dissatisfaction as well as an incapacity to ‘connect’ with others and positively relate.

-For me, burnout assistance provides objectivity, strategy and support.
-I would look at why the burnout progressed in the first place exploring systemic issues at work and home.
-In addition I would assist insight to develop as to why a person let it get this far.
-I would challenge a person to explore the paradoxical ‘pay-offs’ for pushing oneself beyond kinder limits.
+For me, initial burnout assistance must provide objectivity, strategy and support.
+I would look at why the burnout progressed in the first place, exploring systemic issues at work, at home and in your past.
+In addition, I would assist insight developing and curiosity around why a person let it get this far.
+I would challenge as well as support a person to explore the paradoxical ‘pay-offs’ for pushing oneself beyond gentler limits.
 Furthermore I would provide support and guidance for a person to develop tailored (situationally appropriate) strategies and durable skills and insights that assist to prevent future burnout episodes.
 (Click link in title for more information on burnout)

 Stress and anxiety